DerickEddington/graph_safe_compare/benches/README.md

 `cycle_safe`.

-The `equiv` cases have the same speed as the `cycle_safe` cases, as expected, since they do the "interleave" mode staying in "slow" phase the same, but a vector stack is used instead of the call stack.
+The `equiv` cases have the same speed as the `cycle_safe` cases, as expected, since they do the "interleave" mode staying in "slow" phase the same, but a vector queue is used instead of the call stack.

-The `precheck_equiv` cases waste the effort of the "precheck" mode for these large (as traversed basically) or cyclic shapes, like the `cycle_safe` cases, as expected, but the cost is a little less due to the "precheck" mode using a vector stack, which improves the attractiveness of the trade-off for the precheck (which benefits different shapes: those that are small and acyclic).
+The `precheck_equiv` cases waste the effort of the "precheck" mode for these large (as traversed basically) or cyclic shapes, like the `cycle_safe` cases, as expected.

 ---

 ```
-robust::inverted_list::equiv                        ... bench:     161,694 ns/iter (+/- 9,852)
+robust::inverted_list::equiv                        ... bench:     103,460 ns/iter (+/- 6,442)
-robust::inverted_list::precheck_equiv               ... bench:     163,608 ns/iter (+/- 20,359)
+robust::inverted_list::precheck_equiv               ... bench:     105,235 ns/iter (+/- 9,100)
-robust::list::equiv                                 ... bench:     156,986 ns/iter (+/- 13,962)
+robust::list::equiv                                 ... bench:     103,715 ns/iter (+/- 8,440)
-robust::list::precheck_equiv                        ... bench:     173,661 ns/iter (+/- 22,156)
+robust::list::precheck_equiv                        ... bench:     110,508 ns/iter (+/- 1,681)
 ```

 Like `basic`, the robust variant does `2*length` recursions for lists.
-Like `deep_safe`, a vector stack is used.
+Like `deep_safe`, a vector queue is used.
 Like `cycle_safe`, the "interleave" mode is used with about `10%` "slow" phase and about `90%` "fast" phase.

 These cases, with a length of `8,000`, do `16,000` recursions.

-The speed is as fast as `basic`, is significantly slower than `deep_safe` due to the involvement of the "slow" phase of "interleave" mode, and is significantly faster than `cycle_safe` due to the use of a vector stack, which improves the attractiveness of the trade-off for the cycle-safety, and it also has the deep-safety.
+The speed is significantly slower than `basic` and `deep_safe` due to the involvement of the "slow" phase of "interleave" mode, and is a little faster than `cycle_safe` due to the use of a vector queue, which improves the attractiveness of the trade-off for the cycle-safety, and it also has the deep-safety.

 ---

 ```
-robust::long_degenerate_cyclic::equiv               ... bench: 112,770,332 ns/iter (+/- 6,191,108)
+robust::long_degenerate_cyclic::equiv               ... bench:  85,777,426 ns/iter (+/- 9,432,243)
-robust::long_degenerate_cyclic::precheck_equiv      ... bench: 109,561,112 ns/iter (+/- 6,810,804)
+robust::long_degenerate_cyclic::precheck_equiv      ... bench:  86,969,685 ns/iter (+/- 10,483,774)
-robust::long_degenerate_dag::equiv                  ... bench: 112,442,771 ns/iter (+/- 6,530,739)
+robust::long_degenerate_dag::equiv                  ... bench:  85,901,175 ns/iter (+/- 11,394,270)
-robust::long_degenerate_dag::precheck_equiv         ... bench: 108,724,493 ns/iter (+/- 5,582,998)
+robust::long_degenerate_dag::precheck_equiv         ... bench:  86,267,721 ns/iter (+/- 8,334,810)
 ```

 These shapes are degenerate pair-chains but their depth is `2^18` which is the same as the length